JanProvaznik/Explain/README.md

 # Explain
 Group creation automation for [Explaining concepts activity](https://forum.effectivealtruism.org/posts/r8Qv7QHjJyafmiLnp/#Explaining_Concepts__9_30_10_40_).
 Used as an icebreaker and helping to establish a shared context in a group that wants to have a deep discussion.
 Intended for creating groups with a ratio of 1 explainer : 2 students in N rounds (tested for 2-5) for K (multiple of 3, best between 9-27) people and 8-15 concepts.

+## Note
+If you are not familiar with Prolog or you need more flexibility in the group creation, you can use [**this script**](https://gist.github.com/spirali/4e8cba87dcbc61e9fe7b4f08b3d1e03e)  instead.

 ## Prerequisites:
 - install Python
 - install [SWI Prolog](https://www.swi-prolog.org/)